XiaoboMM/Breeding-Design-Simulation-tool/README.md

-# Designed-Breeding-Simulation-tool
+# Breeding-Design-Simulation-tool
-**Designed Breeding Simulation (DBS) tool** is developed for the selection of potential parents and breeding strategies, estimation of breeding population size, and achieving the pyramiding of superior alleles.
+**Breeding Design Simulation (BDS) tool** is developed for the selection of potential parents and breeding strategies, estimation of breeding population size, and achieving the pyramiding of superior alleles.

 ## Installation